stefs/bittorrent-analyzer/result/README.md

 * Files VM2: 2015-08-30_20-41-36_faui1-246*

+* Files, combined: 2015-08-30_20-combined*

-As mentioned in the BitTorrent Download Analyzer's [README.md](../btda/README.md), SQLAlchemy did refuse to store some entries in the request and statistic table, not the peer table.
+As explained in the BitTorrent Download Analyzer's [README.md](../btda/README.md#known-issues), SQLAlchemy did refuse to store some entries in the request and statistic table, not the peer table.
 These entries were logged instead and were extracted with the `sql_from_log.py` script and applied to the database afterwards.

+Finally, the databases of the two VMs were combined, using the `combine.sql` scripts.

-Further approach for creating the final database:
+Following command were used to create the final database:

     scp torrent-vm1:bittorrent-analyzer/btda/output/2015-08-30_20-34-06_faui1-246* .
     scp torrent-vm2:bittorrent-analyzer/btda/output/2015-08-30_20-41-36_faui1-246* .